tutrunghieu/minir/README.md

-# minir - a minimal framework to embed rscript in alteryx and powerbi
+# minir - a minimal framework for computational finance

+# languages
+rscript for alteryx
+rscript for powerbi
+DAX for powerbi
+PQM for powrebi